Redstone Peak, Mystery Cairn and Vista Peak

 that are painful when they become embedded in your skin.
 I learned that the hard way!

-Lake Mead sets the backdrop as we head for Vista Peak.
+Lake Mead set the backdrop as we headed for Vista Peak

-As we head down, we pass a rock buttress full of holes.
-I inspect one of them (mouse over).
+Heading down, we passed a rock buttress full of holes.
+I inspected one of them (mouse over).

 Heading down